 How much does it cost?

-The cost of the Texas Food Handlers Certification course is $8.95 per person, and it includes the training, the exam, and the Food Handler Training Certificate upon successfully passing the exam with a 80% or better.
+The cost of the Texas Food Handler Card Certification course is $8.95 per person, and it includes the training, the exam, and the Food Handlers Training Certificate upon successfully passing the exam with a 80% or better.
 The entire process is done online, on a computer, and the certificate can be printed at home or from any computer that has a printer.
 Please note that some local health jurisdictions may require you to pay a separate issuance fee not included in the price of this training.